Backgrounder on Nuclear Power Plant Licensing Process

-The applicant must have submitted a Final Safety Analysis Report to support its application for an operating license.
+The applicant must submit a Final Safety Analysis Report to support its application for an operating license.
 This report describes the final design of the facility, as well as its operational and emergency procedures.
 The NRC prepares a Final Safety Evaluation report for the operating license, and the ACRS makes an independent evaluation and presents its advice to the Commission.

 A public hearing is not mandatory or automatic for operating license applications.
-However, the NRC publishes a notice in the Federal Register that it received an application for an operating license, has accepted it for review, and is considering issuance of the license.
-The notice provides the public an opportunity for those whose interests might be affected by the issuance of the license to request a hearing.
-If a public hearing is held, the same decision process described for the construction permit hearing applies.
+However, the NRC’s publication of a Federal Register notice on accepting an application for an operating license provides the public an opportunity for those whose interests might be affected by the issuance of the license to request a hearing.
+If a public hearing is held it follows the process described earlier.

 Combined License (10 CFR Part 52)

-A combined license under 10 CFR Part 52 authorizes construction of the facility much like a construction permit would under the two-step process in Part 50.
-It must contain essentially the same information required in an application for an operating license issued under Part 50 and specify the inspections, tests, and analyses that the applicant must perform.
-It also specifies acceptance criteria that are necessary to provide reasonable assurance that the facility has been constructed and will be operated in agreement with the license and applicable regulations.
+A combined license under Part 52 authorizes construction of the facility much like a construction permit would under Part 50’s two-step process.
+A combined license application must contain essentially the same information required in an application for an operating license issued under Part 50 and specify the inspections, tests, and analyses that the applicant must perform.
+It also specifies acceptance criteria necessary to provide reasonable assurance that the facility has been constructed and will be operated in agreement with the license and applicable regulations.
 If the application does not reference an early site permit or design certification (see below), then the NRC reviews the technical and environmental information as described for the two-step licensing process.
 There is also a mandatory hearing for a combined license.